rakshyak-98/prep-projects/bittorrent-client/README.md

 ### What is a tracker?
 is a special type of server that assists in the communication between peers using the BitTorrent protocol.
 In a peer-to-peer file sharing, a software client on an end PC requests a file, and portions of the requested file residing on peer machines are sent to the client, and then reassembled into a fully copy of the requested file.

+### what is announce-list?
+an 'announce-list' is a key in a torrent file that specifies multiple tracker URLs.
+This allows clients to have a list of trackers they can use to find peers for a given torrent.

+>[!INFO] using multiple trackers can improve the availability and reliability of peer discovery.

 >[!NOTE] modern BitTorrent clients may implement a distributed hash table and peer exchange protocol to discover peers without trackers; however, trackers are still often included with torrents to improve the speed of peer discovery.

 ### Why torrent switch from HTTP to UDP protocol and what is the difference